m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 published: false
 ---

 I trusted Punchdrunk, which was perhaps my first mistake.
 It could be that their advice and warnings were not meant for people like me; certainly I ment people who'd stuck with their friends, or followed the main characters, and seemed to have a better time of it.
+But short of paying to see the show again I can only experience it one way.